AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 var credentials = new AwsCredentials(accessKey, secretKey, token);
 ```

+### Compatibility with the official .NET AWS SDK

+Refer to the [SDK credentials compatibility section](sdk-compatibility.md#credentials) for information about AWS SDK credential entities usage in EfficientDynamoDb.

 ## Region

 AWS Region selection allows you to access DynamoDb in a specific geographic region.